rileykwok/Food-Classification/README.md

 <img src = "https://github.com/rileykwok/Food-Classification/blob/master/img/cm.PNG" width="300">

 As shown in the confusion matrix, most of the wrong prediction are between apple pie and baklava.
 To visualise the model performance for each class, ROC curve is plotted on the true positive rate against false positive rate.
-As anticipated, the ROC curve for the baby pork rib class has the best performance.
+As anticipated, the ROC curve for the baby pork rib class has the best performance with an AUC score of 0.99.
 The performance of the apple pie and baklava are not as good, this might be explained by that fact that both of these food types have similar texture and colour, as both are made from pastry and the model finds it harder to classify between them.

 <img src = "https://github.com/rileykwok/Food-Classification/blob/master/img/roc.PNG" width="600">